 Airlie Beach is a popular coastal resort town in north-eastern Australia, situated in a region of Queensland known as the Whitsundays.
 Off the coast at this location are the 70+ islands of the Whitsundays group and the central portion of the Great Barrier Reef.
-Airlie Beach is a popular destination for outdoor sports such as sailing, fishing, and scuba and snorkelling.
-The climate here is said to be similar to that of Tahiti.
+Airlie Beach is a popular destination for outdoor sports such as sailing, fishing, and scuba and snorkeling.

-I’d imagine that there wouldn’t have been too many survivalists kicking around in Airlie Beach in the 1980’s, but there was at least one.
-And his name was Ronald McDonald.
-And, no, we are not talking about a character emblematic of a certain fast food chain.
+I’d imagine that there wouldn’t have been too many survivalists in Airlie Beach in the 1980’s, but there was at least one.
+And his name was Donald McDonald.

-Ron and his wife were apparently quite a sight round Airlie Beach, more often than not dressed in clothing more likely to be seen around Sydney’s Double Bay.
-Anyway Ron had an unusual vision and the funds to pursue it.
+Don and his wife were apparently quite a sight round Airlie Beach, more often than not dressed in clothing more likely to be seen around Sydney’s exclusive Double Bay.
+Anyway Don had an unusual vision and the funds with which to pursue it.

-For years after the home was built, both it and the reportedly eccentric habits of an owner who visited the construction site almost daily, formed the stuff of legend for the local construction and building trades community.
+Both the estate and the reportedly eccentric habits of the owner who visited the construction site almost daily, formed the stuff of legend for the local construction and building trades community.

-But it was inside his house that Ron really indulged himself.
-Expanses of reinforced concrete?
-There certainly is ... and more.
-The house features, for example, solid core timber doors throughout, each fitted with five hinges, at least two substantial slide bolts and a keyed lock.
+Don similarly indulged himself with regards to the interior of his house.
+It features, for example, solid core timber doors throughout, each fitted with five hinges, and at least two substantial slide bolts and a keyed lock.
 Indeed, the two doors at each end of the central corridor boast six heavy-duty hinges, four slide bolts, a keyed lock, and bore holes that enable the speedy installation of cyclone bars.
-Downstairs, should you be feeling peckish, you can fossick in your own substantial food storage room which includes two of the largest cold-rooms you would see in a domestic situation.
-There is also a discrete private bar area and a Jacuzzi for later.
+Downstairs, should you be feeling hungry, you can fossick in your own substantial food storage room which includes two of the largest cold-rooms you would see in a domestic situation.
+There is also a discrete private bar area and a Jacuzzi.